stevebrownlee/vps-setup/README.md

 # Setting yourself up on a VPS

+> **Pro tip:** Everywhere you see curly braces in these instructions, for example `{enter ip address here}`, the braces are placeholders indicating that there should a value there.
+Do not type in the braces.

 ## Prerequisites

 1. Register a domain name with [Google Domains](https://domains.google.com/about/), [Gandi.net](http://www.gandi.net/) or other registrar.
 Look at `.com`, and `.me` domains for your personal site.